cloudevents/spec/avro-format.md

 map-of-maps in a recursive way, i.e., every `map` declaration REQUIRE the `values` with primitives types or a declared type.

-### 2.3 Optional Attributes
+### 2.3 OPTIONAL Attributes

-CloudEvents Spec defines optional attributes.
-The Avro format defines that every optional field MUST use the `null` type and the actual type through the [union][avro-unions].
+CloudEvents Spec defines OPTIONAL attributes.
+The Avro format defines that these fields MUST use the `null` type and the actual type through the [union][avro-unions].

-Declaring a type which may be either a `null` or `string`, i.e., an optional string attribute.
+Example:

 ```json
 [